microsoft/FluidFramework/experimental/dds/tree/docs/Future.md

 ### Low Level Commuting Merge

-If B commutes with C in the revision output from A, and X commutes with C in the revision output from A: the history edit is considered non-conflicted, since there is a clear way to construct the Merge edit.
+If B commutes with C in the revision output from A, and X commutes with C in the revision output from A, then the history edit is considered non-conflicted, since there is a clear way to construct the Merge edit.
-This is the only case supported by the "Low Level Commuting Merge".
+This is the only case supported by the "Low Level Commuting Merge."

 In this case Merge can be constructed as inverse(B) followed by X.
 Note that computing the inverse depends on the revision.